• Skip to primary navigation

 Children living with disabilities from cerebral palsy in Indiana may also need a lawyer specializing in civil rights and disability rights.

-The laws related to the medical malpractice that may have caused your child’s disabilities are complicated and confusing, even for some lawyers.
+The laws related to medical malpractice that may have caused your child’s disabilities are complicated and confusing, even for some lawyers.
 A lawyer who specifically takes on these kinds of cases can provide clarity and guidance for a family.

 You may feel as if something is wrong, that your child’s condition should have been prevented, but you don’t know how to prove it or what to do next.
 An experienced attorney can help.